-The purpose of the EIC Continuing Education Recognition Program is to help engineering professionals identify quality providers of CEUs and facilitate their record keeping when activities occur with various providers across Canada.
+The purpose of the EIC Continuing Education Recognition Program is to help engineering professionals identify quality providers of CEUs/PDHs and facilitate their record keeping when activities occur with various providers across Canada.
 This is increasingly important as most licensing bodies have adopted explicit professional development requirements as a licensing condition.
 Successful trainees interested in having their CEUs/PDHs centrally registered in EIC’s secure online Registry must explicitly authorize the Learning Providers to upload the training record with the EIC.
 The EIC will keep the trainee information confidential and allow each individual trainee to freely access a transcript of their recorded activity at their discretion.
 The trainee’s email address is used as their account’s username.